xonq/tutorials/funannotate.md

 funannotate --help
 ```

-If you got an error above, stop and contact me.
+If you entered it all correct and got an error above then stop and contact me.

 <br /><br />